lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 kafkacat -C -b kafka-1:19092 -t test-topic -f '\n\nValue (%S bytes): %s\nTimestamp: %T\tOffset: %o\n--\n'
 ```

 The flags passed into to the *-f* option have the following meaning: %S is size in bytes, %s is the message body, %T is timestamp and %o is message offset.
-Other flags are %t for topic, %p for partition and %k for key.
+Other flags are %t for topic, %p for partition, %h for message headers and %k for key.
-### Multiple consumers
+### Multiple Concurrent Consumers

 Multiple consumers can consume messages from the same topic.
 Consumers can come and go whenever they like.
 When they come, they can indicate where in the message stream they want to start consuming: at the very beginning (the default with `kafkcat -C`), at a specific offset or timestamp, right now (only new messages).
 Consumers can run in parallel and will not interfere with each other.